putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 `(base width - gutter widths) / columns`

 The min widths for containers are computed by using the min-width of your Layout at each breakpoint.
-The result of all this math is a really big grid of variables full of min and max widths across each breakpoint.
+The result of all this math is a really big grid of variables full of min and max widths across each breakpoint, show in Image 2.

 <figure class="blog-image-insert">
     <img src="/siteart/mins_and_max.jpg" alt="A Sketch file with the name homescreens-new-12/20/2019-updated-final-revised-final-final.sketch.">
-    <figcaption><strong>Image X</strong> Layouts and Containers require computing a min and max width for each container across each breakpoint.</figcaption>
+    <figcaption><strong>Image 2</strong> Layouts and Containers require computing a min and max width for each container across each breakpoint.</figcaption>
 </figure>

 This table contains an example of min and max sizes for a One-Third container, which will take up a maximum of one-third of any Layout.
 However, recall that Layouts have built-in breakpoints.
 The first two rows in the table — `min` and `max` values — are for the Containers that will break into a wrap and stack at the `Narrow` breakpoint.
 The sets with `@ Medium`, `@ Small` through `@ Narrow` are for the `Medium`, `Small` and `Narrow` breakpoints.
 At these breakpoints, their min- and max-width is the same as the Layout, so they will break into a wrap and stack.